Tonyhauatust/Numerical-simulation-of-foams/README.md

 ```bash
 ~/SAMoS/build/samos cells_fixed.conf
 ```
-You can try to compare this cells_fixed.conf with original.conf in this folder.
+You can try to compare this cells_fixed.conf with original.conf in this folder to see how we can simulate foam by using a biological simulation of Active Vertex Model.
 The original.conf is from https://github.com/sknepneklab/SAMoS

 After the execution you should be able to generate the same files as what is inside with_unfirom_pressure_executed.